fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## People ask prophets to speak to God
+## People ask prophets to ask God to start the Judgement

 </summary>